Updated: Apr 23

 In addition to providing sound advice on planting and growing iris, The American Iris Society (AIS) site lists other resources, a calendar of their events, a complete listing of AIS Regional Groups so you can hook up with other people in your area who are interested in growing iris, and an iris Encyclopedia.
-There are Photo Galleries to enjoy, jigsaw puzzels, and every year the American Iris Society sponsors a photo contest.
-I LOVE this website!
+Every year the American Iris Society sponsors a photo contest that you can enter.
+I LOVE this website and think you will too!

 Thank you for reading & enjoy your irises!!